Affordable Housing: Defining the Problem

 To prove that nobody is infallible, let’s examine Bijlmermeer—a rare example of Dutch urban failure.

-Not all pretty designs are good.
+Not all pretty designs are good, as they can have a faulty program.

-Not all ugly designs are bad.
+Not all ugly designs are bad, as they can have a superior program.

 Sometimes a problem is actually a solution.